Why choose this course

 This course will encourage you to be entrepreneurial and innovative, providing you with valuable opportunities to engage with real international marketing problems throughout your studies.

-We’re ranked in the top 10 for business and economics in the UK by the Times Higher Education World University Rankings 2020.
+We’re ranked 8th for business and economics in the UK by the Times Higher Education World University Rankings 2022.

 What you will study